jaysondasher/iOS-Concept-Site/README.md

-# Jayson Dasher Portfolio
+# iOS Concept Site

-A personal portfolio website designed to mimic an iOS device interface.
+A personal website designed to mimic an iOS device interface.
 The website displays like an iPad homescreen on desktop and an iPhone homescreen on mobile devices, with realistic device frames and UI elements.

 ## Features